0xOperant/operant.blog/content/posts/using-custom-images-with-aws-amplify.md

 ENTRYPOINT [ "sh", "-c" ]
 ```

 This worked great, locally.
 I cloned my site, launched hugo, and everything looked good.
 So I quickly set about pushing the image to AWS Elastic Container Repository (ECR), because I'm already using Amplify anyway.
 So I followed the instructions, pushed the container image to ECR, and triggered a new build...which promptly failed.
 Amplify didn't have permissions to pull from ECR.
 I was tired, and didn't want to deal with IAM, so I just pushed the image to Docker Hub instead (which Amplify supports).
 At this point I pointed Amplify at the docker registry, and triggered another build.
 But, nothing happened.
 The Amplify documentation specifically says to use the normal `docker pull` syntax, and gives an example of `docker pull image:tag`.
 Only that doesn't work.
 You have to omit the tag for Amplify to "find" the image.
 After solving that mystery, I triggered yet another build.
 This one provisioned successfully!
 But the build silently failed.
 No logs, no alerts; nothing but a red `X`.
 I tweaked various settings, tried adding the AWS CLI, etc., until I found [this post](https://github.com/aws-amplify/amplify-console/issues/100#issuecomment-528598420) stating Alpine isn't supported by Amplify.
-Awesome.
+Awesome. {{< emoji ":unamused:" >}}

 I was tempted to try ubuntu next.
 I'm familiar with it, and can get the image pretty small.
 However, I didn't feel like playing "whack a mole" anymore, especially with such sparse and often incorrect documentation on Amazon's part.
-Nope, instead I just cut out the important bits from their default dockerfile, and stuck with Amazon Linux 2.
-I'm pretty sure they'll support that! :P Here's what I ended up with after trimming the blubber:
+No, instead I just cut out the important bits from their default dockerfile, and stuck with Amazon Linux 2.
+I'm pretty sure they'll support that! {{< emoji ":stuck_out_tongue:" >}} Here's what I ended up with after trimming the blubber.
+This works locally, and on AWS.
+Once again, I'm using the extended version for my theme.
+Amplify will ignore the `EXPOSE` command, so I just left it in there for when I want to pull the image for local testing.

 Slimmed-down version of the default dockerfile: